Privacy Notice for Website Visitors

 Third parties or publicly available sources

 We may also receive additional Identity, Contact, Technical and Usage Data about you from various third parties and public sources beyond Our Sites as listed below:

-- Social media channels and public directories, such as Twitter, LinkedIn, Google+ and XING; and/or
+- Social media channels and public directories, such as Twitter, LinkedIn or XING; and/or

-- Publicly availably sources such as Companies House based inside the EEA.
+- Publicly available sources such as Companies House based within the UK and EEA.

 6. How Do We Use Your Data?